 The teas in our Tea for Christmas Day box are:

 Flavour: Floral, muscatel, dried apricot, raisin

-Serve Giddapahar: cold-brewed in sparkling water either as an apertif or paired with your appetisers - particularly light seafood such as scallops, prawns and oysters. *please note you will need to purchase your sparkling water separately.*
+Serve Giddapahar: cold-brewed in sparkling water either as an aperitif or paired with your appetisers - particularly light seafood such as scallops, prawns and oysters. *please note you will need to purchase your sparkling water separately.*

-Serve Assam Borpatra: hot steeped with your mains - the body and astringency of this tea works well with meat as well as vegetarian dishes.
+Serve Mi Lan Xiang: hot-steeped with your mains - the body and astringency of this tea work well with meat as well as vegetarian dishes.
 The food pairing works best when the tea is served without milk.

-Serve Himalayan Royale: hot with your deserts or cheese board.
+Serve Livingstone Oolong: hot with your dessert or cheese board.